Flon22/PoshBlock/README.md

 ## Level Design
 Levels are stored in txt files in `.\Levels\` using comma delimited columns.
-Each row defines a new block piece.
+The game loads every level contained within this folder in alphabetical order.
+Each row in a txt file defines a new block piece.
 There is a template available which is a grid of 10x10.
 Comments can be added, prefix with a Hash "#"